KarenKGuo/Flashback-Prototype/README.md

 # InventionStudioMemory
+# also I have a template for website prototype
 # We will be working on getting everyone a Github and figuring out how to get code onto your computer

 # Begin by clicking the clone button on the top right